 One trend that has already begun to emerge is the usage of virtual reality (VR) and augmented reality (AR) technologies in 2D animation.
 These technologies allow animators to create immersive, interactive experiences that blend the real and virtual worlds.

-Another trend to watch is the increasing use of machine learning and artificial intelligence (AI) in the animation industry.
-These technologies are already in use to automate some of the more labour-intensive tasks involved in creating 2D animation, such as character design and background creation.
+Another trend is the increasing use of machine learning and artificial intelligence (AI) in animation.
+These technologies are already used to automate some of the more labour-intensive tasks in creating 2D animation, such as character design and background creation.
 In the future, AI may play a more significant role in the creative process, allowing animators to generate new ideas and content more quickly and efficiently.

 Despite technological advances, traditional hand-drawn animation will continue to be a popular and enduring art form.
 Many animators and audiences appreciate the unique look and feel of hand-drawn animation, and this style may remain a vital part of the 2D animation landscape for years to come.